-You, like most others, have probably tried countless diets to lose weight.
-With the OMAD diet, you are making a lifestyle change.
-Although you should try to eat most of your calories at night, you are no longer restricted.
+Like most others, you have probably tried countless diet plans, regimes, and eating schedules in the past.
+With the OMAD diet, it can no only be just a diet, but a long term lifestyle change.
 If a friend invites you out for a meal, you can go.
 If you want to enjoy something fun where food is involved, you don’t have to feel guilty about it.
 Simply knowing you can have what you want in larger volumes, is going to help you change your mentality towards food.
 Food no longer becomes the enemy.

 Since I’m only eating once per day, are there other restrictions?

 You might be wondering what you can drink.
 If you do get hungry during the day on the OMAD diet, there are some things you can do to stave off the hunger until your eating window approaches.

 In terms of beverages, you can drink teas, coffee, and pretty much anything that has no calories.
 Coffee is a great suppressant as it does help you keep hunger at bay (or any caffeine).
 Amino acids are also a great addition during workout or post workout.
 It will help with muscle damage reparation and is a good way to “trick” your mind into thinking you are getting food.

 If this is what you are trying to do at the present moment, whether for a competition or for beach season, then the OMAD diet might not be ideal.
 To get bigger, most people need to pack on the calories; in some cases, they need 4000 to 6000 plus calories.
 This is increasingly difficult on the OMAD diet, even for the eater with the biggest appetite.
 So, spreading meals out during the day is much easier to ensure the caloric intake is met.
 Although the OMAD diet can work, it can be very difficult to incorporate.